List of We Bare Bears characters: Dr. Clark

 Dr. Clark (voiced by Avery Kidd Waddell) is a medical nurse and Nom Nom's personal doctor.
 He first appeared in "Charlie's Big Foot" where he treated Charlie's foot after it broke.
 He is shown to have a very unusual bedside manner in that he has a very lethargic and slightly disinterested way of speaking.
 However, he is shown to take his job seriously and looked aghast at seeing Charlie's blood.
 He returned in "Vacation" where he acted as Nom Nom's personal doctor.
-His diagnosis was that he was stressed and prescribed that he take a vacation with Grizz acting as his coach.
+His diagnosis was that he was stressed and prescribed that he take a vacation with Grizzly acting as his coach.
 Once again, Dr. Clark delivered all of this in a lethargic disinterested attitude.
 In "Braces", he is revealed to also serve as a dentist and possesses numerous doctoral degrees.

 Guests

 Paul and Annie

 Paul (voiced by Lou Ferrigno) and Annie (voiced by Grey Griffin) are a married couple that appeared in "Yard Sale".
 Annie is a woman who was first seen to be heavily pregnant.
 She sold a box of free things to the Bears at a yard sale she had set up.
-The things in question were large foam toy fists (which Grizz begins wearing only for them to get stuck to his paws), her husband Paul's phone (which Panda mistakenly takes and begins sending texts unknowingly to Annie) and a pregnancy workout DVD (which Ice Bear begins watching and using to work out).
+The things in question were large foam toy fists (which Grizzly begins wearing only for them to get stuck to his paws), her husband Paul's phone (which Panda mistakenly takes and begins sending texts unknowingly to Annie) and a pregnancy workout DVD (which Ice Bear begins watching and using to work out).
 Paul, who resembles a large well-built man, jumps to conclusions at Panda using his phone to message his wife and threatens him, but becomes nervous and faints when Annie goes into labor.
-The Bears band together to get Annie and Paul to the hospital where she successfully gives birth to a baby boy that somehow manages to remove the fake hands off of Grizz.
+The Bears band together to get Annie and Paul to the hospital where she successfully gives birth to a baby boy that somehow manages to remove the fake hands off of Grizzly.